eqfy/MapDSL/README.md

     - Bus
     - Train
 - Variables:
-  - Single or Group together components
+  - Single components or a list of components
-  - Allows mutation?
-  - Allows explicit deep or shallow copy
+  - Allows mutation
 - Control flow:
   - If/elif/else
   - Loops